ibm-cos-help/content-deliver-network/enabling-ssl-option-cdn.md

 - *Customer-specific certificates* are certificates provided by the customer that are installed on the CDN server.
 They allow customer-specific URLs to be protected with SSL.
 Customer-specific certificates require manual processes and have significant yearly costs associated with them.

-SoftLayer CDN accounts are provisioned with SSL disabled.
+Storage CDN accounts are provisioned with SSL disabled.
 Once SSL is enabled, they use the SoftLayer wildcard SSL.

 ## Pre-requisites